Augustin Fosu: Awards and recognition

 Fosu has received numerous honors recognizing his academic excellence and policy impact.
 He received the Elsevier Atlas Award in 2018 at the University of Oxford and has been consistently ranked among the top 1% of economists in Africa and the top 5% globally in terms of research output and citation impact, according to IDEAS/RePEc.
 He is also listed among the world's top 2% of scientists based on publication citations.
-At least twenty of his works have been cited more than 100 times each.
+He is also ranked among Stanford University's list of the world's top 2% most-cited scientists.
+And ScholarGPS designates him as ‘Highly Ranked Scholar – All Lifetime’.

-He is a Distinguished Fellow of the International Core Academy of Sciences and Humanities and has delivered keynote addresses at major international institutions including the International Monetary Fund, World Bank, Brookings Institution, Harvard University, University of Oxford, and the African Union.
-In May 2008, he gave the keynote address in Beijing, China, on Africa's economic development during a visit by African ministers.
+Fosu is a Distinguished Fellow of the International Core Academy of Sciences and Humanities and has delivered keynote addresses at major international institutions including the International Monetary Fund, World Bank, Brookings Institution, Harvard University, University of Oxford, and the African Union.
+In May 2008,for instance he gave the keynote address in Beijing, China, on Africa's economic development during a visit by African ministers.